emqx/emqx-docs/en_US/access-control/authn/authn.md

 EMQX also supports [TLS X.509 certificates](https://www.mongodb.com/docs/manual/core/security-x.509/) and [TLS-PSK](https://www.rfc-editor.org/rfc/rfc4279) protocols, which offers an option for the authentication request between the client and the server side.

-This section will cover the basic concepts of identity authentication and the settings.
+This section covers the basic concepts of identity authentication and the settings.

 ## Authentication mechanism